joselyndo/the-eco-friendly-store-original/APIDOC.md

 **Error Handling:**
 - 500 Internal Server Error:
-    - If an error occurred on the server, returns an error with the response: "An error occurred during account login.
+    - If an error occurred on the server, returns an error with the response: "An error occurred during product search.
 Please try again later."

 ## Get best sellers
 **Request Format:** /best-sellers/